KuoLiu5951/no_bug/Project2/README.md

 ## How to Run
      -- Clone the repo using
      git clone https://github.com/cse-3901-sp2019-1800/no_bug/tree/master/Project2
-     and make sure downloading Img files into Disk C. If you meet some errors like images does not show in our set game, please check the deck.rb there are specific address of images.
+     and make sure downloading the Project2 into Disk C with img file inside it.
+(The path of img file is C:/Project2/img) If you meet some errors like images does not show in our set game, please check the deck.rb there are specific address of images.
 ## Quick Start
      -- There are 3 * 6 buttons to display the cards on the table.
 Initially there are 12 cards, empty